FBI found KPMG auditor via golf buddy, his lawyer says

-NEW YORK A former KPMG senior audit partner who resigned after admitting to passing on inside information about corporate clients Herbalife Ltd (HLF.N) and Skechers USA Inc (SKX.N) was betrayed by the golf partner he had been tipping, the auditor's lawyer said.
+NEW YORK A former KPMG senior audit partner who quit after admitting to passing on inside information about corporate clients Herbalife Ltd (HLF.N) and Skechers USA Inc (SKX.N) was identified by the golf partner he had been tipping, the auditor's lawyer said.

-The unidentified man led federal investigators to former KPMG partner Scott I. London, after being approached by agents with the FBI, said Harlan Braun, the lawyer representing London, Wednesday.
+The man, who The Wall Street Journal identified late Wednesday as Bryan Shaw, led federal investigators to former KPMG partner Scott I. London after being approached by agents with the FBI, said Harlan Braun, the lawyer representing London.

 The man, who allegedly received inside information on the companies from London, is cooperating with federal investigators, Braun said.